OKX Review 2023: Crypto Trading Hub and Web3 Innovation

-OKEX exchange or OKX, as they have recently rebranded to (more on that later), is a large cryptocurrency exchange and one of the OG’s in the crypto space established all the way back in 2016.
+OKX Exchange (previously OKEX, more on that later), is a large and massively popular cryptocurrency exchange and one of the OG's in the crypto space, established all the way back in 2016.
 With the rebranding and platform overhaul, we felt it appropriate to do an updated OKX review as this exchange has got some exciting developments underway.

 Using its expertise in the spot market, OKX offers its users the opportunity to trade Futures, perpetual swaps and options markets.
 In addition, while OKX was, and remains, a paradise for active crypto traders, the platform has added an earn section, access to an NFT marketplace, crypto loans area, Jumpstart launchpad, and even a way for customers to get involved in DOT slot auctions which will be covered below.
 Each gives traders a unique way to trade, hedge, earn, and explore the crypto markets.

 So, is it worth considering?

 In this OKX review, we will attempt to answer that.
 I will also give you some top tips that you need to know when using the platform.

 In 2022, the exchange went through a facelift and overhaul, rebranding from OKEX to simply OKX.
 Dropping the "E" that stood for "exchange" was their way of saying that they are so much more than just a crypto exchange.

 The company has decided to venture into the new crypto frontier and explore DeFi products, NFTs, games and metaverses, becoming so much more than just a crypto derivatives trading platform indeed!
 It looks like OKX is keen to explore all the avenues that crypto has to offer and are looking to become a one-stop-shop for crypto fans of every kind.